Getting Started

 Your child’s teacher will write down the books you need and where possible send links of where to order them from.

-When it comes to practicing, the most important thing is consistency.
+When it comes to practising, the most important thing is consistency.
 The length of practice will vary depending on how many tasks your child has been set and the level of difficulty.
-When practicing, it is better to focus on a task rather than an amount of time.
+When practising, it is better to focus on a task rather than an amount of time.
 We encourage children to work toward a task, for example: play a certain passage 5x times correctly.
 On the first day of trying, it might take 15 goes before they can play it 5x times correctly but on day five, they might play it just 5x times, correctly each time, therefore the length of practice will vary.

 As a general rule we recommend a minimum of 5 days a week, roughly 20-30 minutes each day for beginners.
 The length of practice time will increase as they progress.

-Never nag.
 Sit with your child and talk about their weekly timetable.
 Agree and write a schedule for which days they will do their practice.
 Set a time for each of the days and an alarm or reminder for these days and times.
 Allow your child to take ownership and responsibility of their practice/music sessions.
-Encourage them by praising them when they keep to this agreement.
+Encourage by praising them when they keep to this agreement.

 Yes.
 For the children taught at school, we will offer a parent’s meeting where you will be invited to meet with the teacher at a time agreed in advance and discuss your child’s progress or any other questions you might have.